Marketcircle/AXElements/README.markdown

 install the Bridge Support Preview.

 At this point you should be able to run `macrake`.
+Which by default will likely complain about things missing.
+You can easily install all development dependencies by running the `setup_dev` task like so:

+    macrake setup_dev

-Which by default will probably complain about things missing.
-Now you should install the dependency gems by running `macrake install_deps`; if you get an error about not have permission you will need to add `sudo` to the command.
+If you get an error about not having permissions then you will need to add `sudo` to the beginning of the command.

 ## Documentation